AnishGitFlow/byte2build-python/python_coding_days_21_40.md

 ---

-## Day 11: Reverse a String Without Built-in Function
+## ✅Day 11: Reverse a String Without Built-in Function

 **Problem Statement:**
 Reverse a string manually (without using `[::-1]` or `reversed`).